-The whole trip from the foot to the top would take around 5 hours of walking, with 6,666 steps, which seemed too strenuous for us.
+The trip from the foot to the top would take around 5 hours of walking, with 6,666 steps, which seemed too strenuous for us.
 The good news was we could take a bus to the midpoint and then a cable car to the summit.

 Qufu, the hometown of Confucius

-City wall of Qufu, built to protect the Confucius Mansion
+The city wall of Qufu, built to protect the Confucius Mansion

-Qingdao, about three-hour bullet train journey from Qufu, was a great city to end our Shandong trip.
+Qingdao, about a three-hour bullet train journey from Qufu, was a great city to end our Shandong trip.
 This port city is known for its German-style architecture, stunning coastal views and of course, Tsingtao beer.
 The Governor's House Museum, constructed in the early twentieth century, is well-preserved, with art nouveau tiles and original furniture.
 A visit here was like a step back in time and it wasn't hard to see the splendor and comfort of the house where the German governor and his family lived.
 The Tsingtao Beer Museum, which is also a still-operating brewery, is a perfect place to learn about the history of how the drink grew into an iconic beer in China.
 We sampled some freshly brewed beer at the museum, which tasted quite nice.
-Other sites we saw include St Michael's Cathedral, Zhan Bridge, Mount Lao (a sacred Taoist mountain).
+Other sites include St Michael's Cathedral, Zhan Bridge, and Mount Lao (a sacred Taoist mountain).